Multimedia Guide using Adobe Premiere Pro

 I am shooting mainly to capture the experience of those going through the workshop.
 I love to blog about it and give insights into what I observe and learn each time.

-In case you want to see how well it shot video, I shot some quick files with the Nikon Z6 & Sigma 24-105mm f/4 that were handheld using the camera’s microphone.
+If you want to see how well it shoots video, I shot some quick files with the Nikon Z6 and Sigma 24-105mm f/4 handheld using the camera’s microphone.

-Here are some more photos that were taken with the Nikon Z6 & Sigma 24-105mm f/4 Art Lens.
+More photos were taken with the Nikon Z6 and Sigma 24-105mm f/4 Art Lens.

 Masjid-ul-Muttaqeen in Trindad Ñ at Masjid Ul Mutaqeen.
 [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 100, f/10, 1/1000, Focal Length = 82]